Welcome to the New home of

 sun block, plenty of water or other re-hydration of your choice, rain gear if it does rain for

-person and your gear (Bags to cover your stuff) and anything else you may think of to make
+your person and your gear (Bags to cover your stuff) and anything else you may think of to

-- Payments this year will be on the spot by the home team coach BEFORE the game begins.
+- Payments this year will be in cash and on the spot by the home team coach BEFORE the

 - Remember, YOU are in charge of the game once you arrive at the premises.
 You have